 So start reading difficult, dry text now, to prep you both for the tests and for college.
 We recommend some source material in our Free Help Area.
 As you read, concentrate on the author’s main ideas and his or her attitude toward the subject.
-Aim to read two or three articles a week to firm up reading skills and get you used to the heavy subject matter used on admissions tests.
+Aim to read two or three articles a week to firm up reading skills and get you familiar with the heavy subject matter on admissions tests.

 Complete the Question of the Day

 Both the College Board and the ACT offer a free Question of the Day.
 You can subscribe to the SAT Question of the Day through the SAT app and the ACT Question of the Day through ACT’s website .
-The questions come from all test subject areas and they are full explained.
+The questions come from all test subject areas and come with full explanations.
 It’s a great way to introduce yourself to the exams and to the types of questions and content tested.

 If you’ve never seen a real SAT or ACT, check out the free official tests available on our website and take a test under timed conditions.
 Your resulting score will indicate just how much you need to study over the next year or two.

 Both the ACT and the SAT use what the Common Core gurus calls “Tier II Vocabulary Words” which is a fancy way of classifying common academic words.
 Tier II Words include terms such as pretense, refute, undermine, and profound.
-They aren’t overly difficult like SAT vocabulary in the past, but they are often unfamiliar to or unused by the average high school student.
-So it may benefit you to start studying them now, as most test prep experts will tell you not to dedicate too much time to them when you really start studying for the test during your junior year.
+They aren’t overly difficult, but they are often unfamiliar to or unused by the average high school student.
+So it may benefit you to start studying them in your sophomore year.
+Most test prep experts recommend not dedicating too much time to them when you really start studying in your junior year.
 Our ACT and SAT Reading Bible has a list of 300 Tier II Words that have frequently appeared on past tests.
-While a perfect vocabulary is not necessary for a perfect score on the ACT or SAT, the more words you know, the easier the test will be.
-Even my seven year olds will tell you that assiduous study of vocabulary words is imperative in obtaining a preeminent score and subsequent success.
-Just kidding.
-Sort of.
+While a perfect vocabulary is not necessary for a perfect score on the ACT or SAT, the more words you learn, the easier the test is.